laravel/forge-docs/1.0/accounts/circles.md

 ## Accepting a Circle invite

-When you are invited to a Circle you will receive an email with a link.
-You must use this link to accept the invite.
+After being invited to a Circle, you will receive an email with a link that you may use to accept an invite.

-If you would like to see any pending Circle invitations you have, you may visit the [Circle dashboard](https://forge.laravel.com/circles) and see them listed under "Pending invites".
-Remember to check your email inbox in order to accept the invite.
+If you would like to see any pending Circle invitations you have, you may visit the [Circle dashboard](https://forge.laravel.com/circles) and see the invitations listed under "Pending invites".

 ## Leaving a Circle